Linear statistics of determinantal point processes and norm representations: Main results

 \begin{prop} Let $\mathbb M$ be a compact Riemannian manifold and let $X_N=\{x_1,\dots , x_N\} \subset \mathbb M$ be $N$ points drawn from the harmonic ensemble.
 Then the spherical cap discrepancy

 where the supremum runs through the geodesic balls in $\mathbb M$, satisfies

 with probability 1. \end{prop}

 The proof is similar to the one from Beck \cite{Bec84} (see also \cite{AZ15}).
-In fact, as it was observed in \cite{BGKZ20}, Beck in his result about bounds for discrepancies used a particular DPP before the introduction of these point processes.
-From the proof one can see that Proposition~\ref{equidistribution} is also true for DPPs with constant first intensity defined on Riemannian compact manifolds, as the spherical ensemble.
+In fact, as it was observed in \cite{BGKZ20}, Beck in his result about bounds for discrepancies used a particular DPP.
+From our proof, one can see that Proposition~\ref{equidistribution} is also true for DPPs with constant first intensity defined on Riemannian compact manifolds, such as the spherical ensemble.

 Our next result deals with the asymptotic behavior of smooth linear statistics for the harmonic ensemble in $\Sd$.
-Observe that we get the same order than in \cite{BH20}.
+Observe that we get the same order as in \cite{BH20}.

 \begin{thm} Let $f\in H^{1/2}(\Sd)$ with $d\ge 2$ and let $x_1,\dots , x_N$ be $N$ points drawn from the harmonic ensemble.
 Then

 and